-For the 2021/2022 period, the Agency's activities will focus on:
+For the 2022/2023 period, the Agency's activities will focus on:

-- Continuing the Agency's reinvigorated efforts to encourage the conclusion of CSA, and amendments or rescission of SQPs, initiated by letters from the Director General. - Holding bilateral consultations, including through virtual means, with relevant States in the African, Asian, Pacific and Caribbean regions on the conclusion/entry into force of CSAs and APs and on the amendment to SQPs.
+- Continuing the Agency's reinvigorated efforts to encourage the conclusion of CSA, amendments or rescission of SQPs, and the conclusion of AP, initiated by letters from the Director General. - Holding bilateral consultations, including through virtual means, with relevant States in the African, Asian, Pacific and Caribbean regions on the conclusion/entry into force of CSAs and APs and on the amendment to SQPs. - Organization of regional/national outreach events taking into account the circumstances surrounding the Coronavirus pandemic (COVID-19).